Top 10 Home Loan Tips

 Tip #5 – Learn how to compare offers

 All mortgages are not created equal.
 Even if loans have the same interest rate, there could be differences in the points and fees that make one offer more expensive than another.
 It’s important to understand all of the components that go into determining the price of your mortgage, so you can accurately compare the offers being made.
-You can click here for a good explanation of the components of mortgage pricing.
+You can click here for a good explanation of typical components of mortgage pricing.

 Tip #6 – Start tracking interest rates